Orb-Workshop/scriptedeuch/docs/scriptedeuch/namespaces/Actor.md

 Defined in: [actor/Projectile.ts:227](https://github.com/Orb-Workshop/scriptedeuch/blob/master/src/actor/Projectile.ts#L227)

 Override Interface Method.
 React to messages sent by other actors in the actor pool.

+Note: `Event.Listener` and `Event.Sender` with tags are preferred over this method.

 ###### Parameters